 I am prepared to work under uncertain circumstances.

 In order to ensure the quality and stability of our work it is important that the staff does not change continuously.
-This is why we ask for commitment to fieldwork for about a year.
+This is why we ask for commitment to aid work for about a year.
 Specialists like surgeons, anaesthesiologists, gynaecologists often have shorter assignments, because their role often involves being on call.